Austin, Texas: Museums and other points of interest

 Museums in Austin include the Texas Science and Natural History Museum, the George Washington Carver Museum and Cultural Center, Thinkery, the Blanton Museum of Art (reopened in 2006), the Bob Bullock Texas State History Museum across the street (which opened in 2000), The Contemporary Austin, the Elisabet Ney Museum, the Women and Their Work gallery, and the galleries at the Harry Ransom Center.
 The Texas State Capitol itself is also a major tourist attraction.

 The Driskill Hotel, built in 1886, once owned by George W. Littlefield, and located at 6th and Brazos streets, was finished just before the construction of the Capitol building.
 Sixth Street is a musical hub for the city.
 The Enchanted Forest, a multi-acre outdoor music, art, and performance art space in South Austin hosts events such as fire-dancing and circus-like-acts.
 Austin is also home to the Lyndon Baines Johnson Library and Museum, which houses documents and artifacts related to the Johnson administration, including LBJ's limousine and a re-creation of the Oval Office.

-The HOPE Outdoor Gallery, overlooked by the historic Texas Military Academy building, the oldest standing educational building in Texas; the gallery has since been demolished.
+The HOPE Outdoor Gallery, overlooked by the historic Texas Military Academy building, the oldest standing educational building in Texas.
+The gallery has since been demolished.

 Locally produced art is featured at the South Austin Museum of Popular Culture.
 The Mexic-Arte Museum is a Mexican and Mexican-American art museum founded in 1983.
-Austin is also home to the O. Henry House Museum, which served as the residence of O. Henry from 1893 to 1895.
+Austin is also home to the O. Henry Museum, which served as the residence of O. Henry from 1893 to 1895.
 Farmers' markets are popular attractions, providing a variety of locally grown and often organic foods.